Remarks on hypoelliptic equations: Introduction

 is satisfied for $P=A$, and in this case Theorem \ref{thvectL1} i) provides an example where the right hand side set is computed. \end{rem}

-\begin{rem} Theorem \ref{thvectL1} i) can be generalized to more general systems, that reduce to scalar equations $X_j \mu\in\L^1_{loc}$ with $X_j$ involving the values $\lambda_k$, provided that the spaces spanned by the increasing brackets of the operators $X_j$'s satisfy a saturation property.
+\begin{rem} Theorem \ref{thvectL1} i) can be generalized to more general systems, that reduce to scalar equations $X_j \mu\in L^1_{loc}$ with $X_j$ involving the polarisation values $\lambda_k$, provided that the spaces spanned by the increasing brackets of the operators $X_j$'s satisfy a saturation property.
 Quite likely Theorem \ref{thvectL1} ii) can be also extended to more general systems. \end{rem}

 \begin{rem} The question of the "shape of singularities" of constant polarization measures constrained to vanish under the action of the differential operator with constant coefficients was considered in \cite{DePRi17}.
 It was shown that the singular part is invariant under directions orthogonal to the characteristic set of the system, if the system is of order one.
 This is due to the fact that the study reduces to a system of transport equations on the scalar measure $\nu$.
 In \cite{BBWFL1} non-constant polarization measures subject to a system with diagonal part made by smooth vector fields were proved to have singular part and polarization propagating in a way related to the bicharacteristic flow of the system.
 All these results are on invariance of the set of singularities but do not give information when singularities do not exist.
-Theorem \ref{thvectL1} is a result in this direction, for a simple variable coefficient non-elliptic system of order one. \end{rem}
+Theorem \ref{thvectL1} is a result in this direction, for a simple variable coefficient non-elliptic system of order one. \end{rem} \begin{rem} Theorems~\ref{thvectcinfty} ii) and~\ref{thvectL1} ii) show that there exists sytems which are $L^1$ but not $C^\infty$ hypoelliptic.
+It is a natural and interesting question to ask whether there exist (smooth) {\em scalar} operators which have the same property. \end{rem} To complete the picture of various behaviors, we notice in \S 3.3 that the system